mcode/rems-admin/DockerDevSetupGuideForMacOS.md

 > While this step is optional, we **highly recommend** that you do it so that DRLS will have the ability to dynamically load value sets from VSAC.

 You can see a list of your pre-existing environment variables on your Mac by running `env` in your Terminal.
 To add to `env`:
-1. Add VSAC API key to .env file in DRLS-Docker Repository
+1. Set "VSAC_API_KEY" in the .env file in the REMS Repository (if following option 1)
 2. `cd ~/`
 3. Open `.bash_profile` and add the following lines at the very bottom:
     ```bash